-In case the auditor fails to frame an opinion about the financial statements of the company then he gives a disclaimer of opinion.
+In case the auditor fails to frame an opinion about the financial statements of the company, then he gives a disclaimer of opinion.
 The reason for the disclaimer can be the lack of audit evidence or the restriction by the client to examine all the records etc.

-The auditor issues the audit report to the users of the entity’s financial statements.
-All the investors and lenders require a clean audit report before investing in the business.
-It is mandatory for the public companies to attach the audit report with the financial statements before filing it with the Securities and Exchange Commission.
+The auditor issues the audit report to the users of the entity’s financial statementsUsers Of The Entity's Financial StatementsFinancial statements prepared by the Companies are used by different categories of individuals and corporates on the basis of their relevancy to the respective parties.
+The most common users to the financial statements are Management of the Company, Investors, Customers, Competitors, Government and Government Agencies, Employees, Investment Analysts, Lenders, Rating Agency and Suppliers..
+All the investors and lenders require a clean report before investing in the business.
+The public companies must attach the audit report with the financial statements before filing it with the Securities and Exchange Commission.

-#3 – Management Responsibility: After Addressee the management responsibility towards the financial statement is to be written which includes the responsibility of management towards the preparation and presentation of financial statements.
+#3 – Management Responsibility: After Addressee, the management responsibility towards the financial statement is to be written, which includes the responsibility of management towards the preparation and presentation of financial statements.

-#4 – Auditor’s Responsibility: After management responsibility auditor’s responsibility is to be written which includes their responsibility to issue an unbiased opinion on the financial statements.
+#4 – Auditor’s Responsibility: After management responsibility, auditor’s responsibility is to be written, which includes their responsibility to issue an unbiased opinion on the financial statements.

-#5 – Opinion: Then the auditor is required to write his own audit report opinion on the truth and fairness of the financial statements specifying the basis of such opinion.
+#5 – Opinion: Then, the auditor is required to write his own audit report opinion on the truth and fairness of the financial statements specifying the basis of such opinion.

-#7 – Other Reporting Responsibility: After all the above points if there is any other reporting responsibility that exists then the same is required to be mentioned such as Report on Other Legal and Regulatory Requirements.
+#7 – Other Reporting Responsibility: After all the above points, if there is any other reporting responsibility that exists, then the same is required to be mentioned, such as Report on Other Legal and Regulatory Requirements.

-#9 – Place and Date: Then finally the place of signature and the date of signing are to be mentioned.
+#9 – Place and Date: Then, finally, the place of signature and the date of signing are to be mentioned.

-Suppose there is a company named XYZ in the U.S. As per the law prevailing in the U.S., XYZ is required to appoint an outside auditor who has to review its financial statements so as to ensure the accurateness of the financial statements.
+Suppose there is a company named XYZ in the U.S. As per the law prevailing in the U.S., XYZ is required to appoint an outside auditor who has to review its financial statements to ensure the accurateness of the financial statements.

-After reviewing the financial statements of the company, the auditor will then issue the auditor’s report reflecting the opinion of auditor about the accuracy of the financial statements along with its conformity to GAAP.
+After reviewing the financial statements of the company, the auditor will then issue the auditor’s report reflecting the opinion of the auditor about the accuracy of the financial statements along with its conformity to GAAP.

 Advantages of the Audit Report

 - It helps the stakeholders to get knowledge about the operational and financial position of the company.
-It helps the stakeholders to know the future prospects of the company as an auditor is required to report in its audit report if there are some issues with the company which can affect its going concern.
-The problem affecting going concern can be the financial or non-financial problems that can make the company face
+It helps the stakeholders to know the future prospects of the company as an auditor is required to report in its audit report if there are some issues with the company, which can affect its going concern.
+The problem affecting going concern can be the financial or non-financial problems that can make the company face.

 Disadvantages/Limitation of Audit Reports

 - Time constraint is again an issue faced by the auditor.
-In real practice, the auditor does not get enough time to perform their audit procedures, as a result, there is a chance that errors and frauds remained undetected.
+In real practice, the auditor does not get enough time to perform their audit procedures; as a result, there is a chance that errors and frauds remained undetected.

-- This is used by the investors to assess the financial performance of the entity as on the basis of that only they will decide whether to invest in that company or not.
+- This is used by the investors to assess the financial performance of the entity as on the basis that only they will decide whether to invest in that company or not.

-- This is used by the Government agency to assess accuracy and completeness of tax declaration and to check that there is no tax evasion.
+- This is used by the Government agency to assess the accuracy and completeness of tax declaration and to check that there is no tax evasion.

 For the companies, it is mandatory to get their financial statements audited.
-As discussed above, the auditor after performing its audit procedures issues an audit report which can be one out of the four types of audit report opinions depending upon the nature of material misrepresentation or misstatement detected by the auditor and if no misstatement is detected then the auditor issues a clean report.
+As discussed above, the auditor, after performing audit proceduresPerforming Audit ProceduresAudit Procedures are steps performed by auditors to get evidence regarding the quality of the financial information provided by the management of a company.
+It enables them to form an opinion on financial statements and ensure whether they reflect the true and fair view or not. , issues an audit report, which can be one out of the four types of opinions depending upon the nature of material misrepresentation or misstatement detected by the auditor and if no misstatement is detected then the auditor issues a clean report.